Exposing COM Components to the .NET Framework

 You can inspect COM types, activate instances, and invoke methods on the COM object the same way you do for any managed type.

-The Windows SDK provides compilers for several languages compliant with the Common Language Specification (CLS), including Visual Basic, C#, and C++.
+The .NET Framework SDK provides compilers for several languages compliant with the Common Language Specification (CLS), including Visual Basic .NET, C#, and the Managed Extensions for C++.

 Interop applications are best deployed as strong-named, signed assemblies in the global assembly cache.